XMM-SSC, Consortium Meeting #31

 If the pedestrian gate is locked or the path is too muddy you will have to follow the longer walk around the fence through the car gate (as on Google maps).

-The meeting room on Monday is room Galilee in a separate building.
-All other meeting rooms (steering group and Tuesday) are in the main building (709) on the other side of the small street (white roof on Google maps, red walls).
+The meeting room for the SAG is room Galilee in a separate building.
+All other meeting rooms (steering group and SAS WG) are in the main building (709) on the other side of the small street (white roof on Google maps, red walls).
 See the close-up map.

 By regular bus: